GANGANI/toporesolve/README.md

 # Toponym disambiguation in news text using traditional geoparsers and LLMs

-[Location matters, and not just for real estate](https://doi.org/10.1080/13658816.2017.1368523).
 Identifying the names of places (*toponyms*) is essential to processing news text, but place names in news text are notoriously ambiguous.
 For example, the toponym *Paris* could refer to Paris, France or Paris, Texas, or Paris, Virginia, [etc](https://en.wikipedia.org/wiki/Paris_(disambiguation)).
 Toponym disambiguation or toponym resolution is defined as resolving toponyms to their precise locations (geo-coordinates).

 Traditional geoparsers like [Mordecai3](https://github.com/ahalterman/mordecai3), [Cliff Clavin](https://github.com/mediacloud/cliff-annotator), [the Edinburgh Parser](https://www.ltg.ed.ac.uk/software/geoparser/), and [DBpedia Spotlight](https://github.com/dbpedia-spotlight/dbpedia-spotlight-model) use rule-based methods, knowledge bases, and statistical models for toponym disambiguation.
 While effective with domain-specific datasets, these tools often struggle with understanding complex contexts.
 Large Language Models (LLMs) like GPT and Llama excel at contextual reasoning, and often outperform traditional geoparsers in accuracy and flexibility.
 However, their high computational demands (powerful GPUs and optimized setups) limit their practicality.